cverhelst/cverhelst.github.io/source/_posts/2014-07-12-sharepoint-2013-search-content-enrichment-basics.markdown

   - ContentProcessingEnrichmentInvalidType (Property<Z> for Managed Property T)
   - ContentProcessingEnrichmentFailedToProcessResult

+UPDATE:

+The error code on a ProcessedItem returned by your custom Content Enrichment Service is not the same as the ones used by the SP Search engine that will show up in the Crawl Log.
+I had a closer look and all that the Search Engine will do is:

+ - Is errorCode > 0 ?
+   - Output an Exception: Failed to process the results returned by the content processing enrichment service
+   - Output the error code in the ULS Logs.

+This is where FailureMode will determine whether he will throw an error or just log this as a warning.

-And if you check the flow of the code around the call to your Content Enrichment Service, he used the returned error code if one is provided.
-And he will log an UnknownErrorIdException if it was not registered on the singleton.
+<strike>And if you check the flow of the code around the call to your Content Enrichment Service, he used the returned error code if one is provided.
+And he will log an UnknownErrorIdException if it was not registered on the singleton.</strike>

-So what I'm wondering now is if the Content Enrichment Service runs in the same app pool as the Search Engine (or at least the client calling our service) does.
-That would hopefully mean that we can register our own errror codes with this singleton and have meaningful messages in the Crawl Log.
+<strike>So what I'm wondering now is if the Content Enrichment Service runs in the same app pool as the Search Engine (or at least the client calling our service) does.
+That would hopefully mean that we can register our own errror codes with this singleton and have meaningful messages in the Crawl Log.</strike>

 This would probably be done on another Class:

   - Microsoft.Ceres.Evaluation.Services.ErrorDefinitions.ProcessingErrors

 which has a concurrent dictionary of errorId mappings, which is called by the CtsProcessingErrors class in it's constructor.

-But that will be for another post